AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-3.md

 <!--- MC-38442-->

 *  Magento now uses the correct custom email template when generating email for new administrators.
-Previously, Magento used the old default template, which omitted the administrator’s first and last names.
+Previously, Magento used the old default template, which omitted the administrator's first and last names.

 <!--- MC-38122-->